inventions35901/ActiveDirectoryLab/README.md

 <h2>Description</h2>

-This lab demonstrates how to deploy a Windows Active Directory environment using Oracle VirtualBox.
+This project showcases the design and deployment of a fully functional Active Directory home lab using Oracle VirtualBox, simulating a real-world enterprise network environment.

-The environment includes:

-• Windows Server 2019 Domain Controller
-• Active Directory Domain Services (AD DS)
-• DNS and DHCP configuration
-• NAT routing using RRAS
-• Windows 10 client joined to the domain
-• PowerShell automation to create 1000+ users

-This simulates a small enterprise network infrastructure.
+In this lab, I implemented and configured key infrastructure services including Active Directory Domain Services (AD DS), DNS, DHCP, and NAT-based routing.
+I also managed domain users, group policies, and network configurations to replicate common system administration tasks.

+This project highlights hands-on experience with Windows Server environments, network infrastructure, and troubleshooting—demonstrating practical skills applicable to entry-level IT and system administration roles.

 <br />